 accredited to deliver an assessed and accredited mentor program; or

-is a member with at least four years' experience as a loan writer or equipment and general business finance writer using their own mentor program; or
+is a member with a Diploma of Mortgage Broking with at least four years' experience as a loan writer or equipment and general business finance writer using their own mentor program; or

 is a member who has written at least 50 successful loans or finance applications (in the case of a residential mortgage loan writer or an equipment and general business finance writer who has between two and four years' experience) using their own mentor program.